Roche2016/hello-world/README.md

 Initial repository on Github
 This is my first tutorial on GitHub and is not worth looking at.
 Don't waste your time.
 There will be more exciting developments later once I know how to use this tool.
+This is some additional BS about myself, as directed by the tutorial.